-A few days ago, Sue at Basically Baked posted a very special recipe for butterscotch pie.
-The recipe was from a book Sue and her classmates put together back in third grade as a Mother’s Day present.
-Sue’s teacher had asked each child for a recipe, made mimeograph copies, then gave the children collections of recipes and let them make covers with construction paper.
-Sue’s mother had kept the book all these years and gave it back to Sue on her last visit knowing she’d like it.
-She did, and probably moreso because the book had one chili recpe and the rest were sweets!
+This Small Butterscotch Pie is from my friend Sue, at Bascially Baked.
+The recipe is from a Mother’s Day cookbook Sue and her classmates put together back in third grade.
+Using recipes submitted (in secret) by the students), Sue’s teacher made mimeograph copies, then gave the children collections of recipes and let them make covers with construction paper.
+Sue’s mother kept the book all these years and gave it back to Sue on her last visit knowing she’d like it.
+She did, and probably more so because the book had one chili recipe and the rest were sweets!
 Now that’s my kind of cookbook.

 Sue’s contribution to the book was this butterscotch pie.
 It was originally made in a 7 inch pie dish, which seemed fortuitous since I’d just bought myself a little 7 inch pie dish so that I could make smaller pies.
 Sue re-wrote the recipe and made a modern version by microwaving it.
 I was pretty impressed with that, but my microwave skills aren’t so good so I made the recipe in a saucepan like the original and used the microwave just for warming the milk.
 Also, Sue used pecans in her pie.
 I left those out, but I did use her graham cracker crust and it was terrific and easier to slice than pie dough because it didn’t stick to the sides of the pie dish.
 If you’re cutting pieces from a 7 inch pie, a little sticking is a big deal.
 What I found with this pie was that even though it was made in the 7 inch dish, it sliced perfectly.